 Insights From an Editor: Choosing a Journal and Publishing Your Paper

-In his 12 years on the editorial board of JNeurosci, David Perkel — a senior editor for the journal and a professor at the University of Washington — has acquired numerous insights into science publishing.
+In his 12 years on the editorial board of JNeurosci, David Perkel —Senior Editor for the journal from 2013–2019, and a professor at the University of Washington — has acquired numerous insights into science publishing.

 Here he answers commonly asked questions about the publishing process and shares advice applicable to neuroscientists at any career stage, whether you’re preparing to publish your first paper or looking to keep up with best practices.

 Click on each question to reveal his advice for choosing where to submit and increasing the value of your paper to the scientific community.

 Once there's a clear set of data that looks like there's a finding that could be publishable, it is valuable to meet, usually multiple times, with coauthors to form the scope of a paper iteratively.
 What are the figures going to look like?
 What's the overall story you're going to tell?
 That helps fill in what control experiments you might need, or what additional details you might need to address in the study.
 You’ll do this over and over to refine the scope and contents of the manuscript.

 Elements that can justify authorship include conceiving the idea, designing the experiments, carrying out the experiments — collecting and analyzing the data, including providing new analyses nobody thought of before — and preparing the figures and manuscript.
 In some cases, authorship is granted for developing a reagent or piece of equipment that was crucial for the study.
 No single element of that necessarily guarantees authorship, but if you've done several of those, and have contributed substantially to the paper, that would earn authorship.